fidelisojeah/flight-booking/README.md

 Ensure you have RabbitMQ up and running on your computer (You could use Redis or both together with Redis as your backend)

-Ensure you have MySQL up and running on your computer and create a new database schema and new user with a password and login
+Ensure you have MySQL or PostgreSQL up and running on your computer and create a new database schema and new user with a password and login

 > The Name of the database, user and password must be consitient with what is used in your [environment variables]  (in-a-development-environment)